Cyrus095/pong/README.md

 ### Usage

-  First of all, make sure that your graphics driver support OpenGL 4.0 or higher.
+  First of all, make sure that your graphics driver supports OpenGL 4.0 or higher.

   **1.** Open the project's directory with a Terminal.